 The collections are organised under the National Television and Computer Recycling Scheme see http://www.environment.gov.au/settlements/waste/ewaste/index.html

-Televisions and computer equipment are delivered to MRI for recycling
+Televisions and computer equipment are sent for recycling

 Back to Top